Sakae Menda: Arrest and trial

 Police held Menda in their custody for 23 days.
 While imprisoned, he was starved of food and water, not allowed to sleep, and beaten with bamboo sticks while being suspended upside down from a ceiling, and not allowed access to a lawyer.
 One interrogator threatened to "break his head with a 1.8-liter glass sake bottle” if Menda did not confess to the murder.
 The police eventually coerced Menda into signing a written statement confirming he had committed the murder.
-A lawyer only provided to Menda he had confessed.
+A lawyer was only provided to Menda after he had confessed.
 The lawyer, a Buddhist monk, came to pray for him; Menda was offered no professional expertise to help him fight the charges, and instead told to accept his charges.
 His trial did not include any physical evidence or the witness accounts that proved Menda was at a guesthouse in the company of a prostitute when the murder took place; the prostitute was coerced by police into stating they had met on a different day.
-Menda was charged with two counts of murder and robbery, to which he plead innocent; he was convicted.
+Menda was charged with two counts of murder and robbery, to which he pled innocent; he was convicted.
 On March 23, 1950, Judge Haruo Kinoshita sentenced him to death.
 The Supreme Court of Japan upheld his sentence on December 25, 1951.